Norbert Leo Butz: Career

 Butz originated the role of Carl Hanratty in the musical Catch Me If You Can which played pre-Broadway tryouts at the 5th Avenue Theatre in Seattle, Washington, from July 28 through August 14, 2009.
 Butz played the role of Carl Hanratty in the Broadway production of Catch Me if You Can, which opened on April 10, 2011, and closed in September 2011.
-For this role he won his second Drama Desk Award for Outstanding Actor in a Musical and his second Tony Award for Best Actor in a Musical.
+For this role he won his second Drama Desk Award for Outstanding Actor in a Musical and his second Tony Award for Best Actor in a Musical at the 65th Tony Awards.

 In April 2012, Butz appeared as himself in one episode of the NBC musical drama Smash.
-Butz played Hal Wilner in Greetings from Tim Buckley, a film on Tim and Jeff Buckley, which premiered at the 2012 Toronto International Film Festival.
+Butz played Hal Wilner in Greetings from Tim Buckley, a film about Tim Buckley and Jeff Buckley, which premiered at the 2012 Toronto International Film Festival.

 From November 29, 2012 to January 6, 2013, Butz appeared on Broadway in Theresa Rebeck's Dead Accounts, opposite Katie Holmes, Jayne Houdyshell, Josh Hamilton, and Judy Greer.

 In 2013 he starred in the new Andrew Lippa musical Big Fish, which premiered in Chicago in the spring and opened on Broadway in the Neil Simon Theatre in October, directed by Susan Stroman.

 In 2012, he played Uncle Peck in a limited engagement revival of Paula Vogel's play How I Learned to Drive.
 He also starred in the 2013 film Better Living Through Chemistry.
 He played Kevin Rayburn in the 2015 Netflix television show Bloodline.

 He also starred in the 2018 Broadway revival of My Fair Lady as Alfred Doolittle, the father of the leading role, Eliza Doolittle.
-He earned a nomination for Tony Award for Best Featured Actor in a Musical for the production.
+He earned a nomination for Tony Award for Best Featured Actor in a Musical for the production at the 72nd Tony Awards.

 From July 9–28, 2019, he appeared in an original musical collaboration titled TWOHANDER at Feinstein's/54 Below alongside Sherie Rene Scott, with musical director Todd Almond.
 Butz previously shared the stage with Scott in the original productions of the musicals Dirty Rotten Scoundrels and The Last Five Years.

 In 2021, Butz played the role of Craig Maddox in the NBC drama series Debris which is written by J. H. Wyman.

+In 2024, Butz played Kosta in the play, Vladimir, by Erika Sheffer at the New York City Center Stage I which covers the story of a journalist and an accountant who bravely investigate and publicize issues in Russia.

+Personal life

+Butz married his former Wicked co-star Michelle Federer in 2007.
+Their daughter was born on January 2, 2011.
+He has two older daughters from his marriage to Sydney Davis.